 - No try-before-you-buy – The majority of bed-in-a-box models aren’t available to test out before purchasing, which may be a downside for some people, especially those trying out a new brand or type of mattress.

-- Support – Bed-in-a-box mattresses may not be appropriate for heavier people, couples of above-average weight, or others who need more durable support.
+- Support – Certain standard bed-in-a-box mattresses may not be appropriate for heavier people, couples of above-average weight, or others who need more durable support.
+But there are plenty of bed-in-a-box models designed specifically for heavy people.

 - Off-gassing – Some bed-in-box models release volatile organic compounds when first unboxed.
 This odor can take days or weeks to fully dissipate and cause respiratory or eye irritation.

 - Heat – If your bed-in-a-box is made from conventional memory foam without gel or other cooling properties, it may sleep hot.
 A bed-in-a-box made from latex or a cooling memory foam may be a better choice for warm sleepers.
+Keep in mind this is also the case with non-boxed mattresses.
 See my top picks for the best mattress for hot sleepers.

 Things to Consider When Buying a Bed-in-a-Box

-Firmness – Bed-in-a-box mattresses range from soft to very firm.
+Firmness – Bed-in-a-box mattresses have different firmness levels that range from soft to very firm.
 As a general guide, memory foam mattresses are softer to medium-firm, and mattresses that contain coils are firmer.

 Your Sleep Position – Firmness is important when it comes to sleeping position as well.
-A medium-soft to medium-firm mattress is generally recommended for side sleepers to relieve pressure in the shoulders and hips, whereas a firm mattress can help support the neck and spine of stomach sleepers.
+A medium-soft to medium-firm mattress is generally recommended for side sleepers to relieve pressure in the shoulders and hips, whereas a firm mattress can help support the neck and promote proper spinal alignment for stomach sleepers.
 Back sleepers typically do best on a medium-firm mattress that supports the spine while cushioning the shoulders and pelvis.

-Edge Support– Similar to support, edge support refers to how well the mattress holds up, but specifically on the sides.
+Edge Support – Edge support refers to how well the sides of a mattress hold up under your weight.
 A mattress with good edge support will feel larger, as you can sleep all the way on the side of the bed without feeling like you’re going to fall off.
 It also prevents sagging, which adds to your mattress’s overall durability.

 Size – Bed-in-a-box mattresses range from crib size to California king.
 Some sellers don’t offer exchanges for a smaller or larger mattress, so be sure to measure your bed frame, box spring, and bedroom before buying.
 And remember — larger may be better if you share a bed with a partner, children, or pets.